 - Hormone therapy

-If you or a loved one has suffered from a DVT or PE, we invite you to attend the DVT and PE Support Group at Shady Grove Adventist Hospital.
+If you or a loved one has suffered from a DVT or PE, we invite you to attend the DVT and PE Support Group at Adventist HealthCare Shady Grove Medical Center.
 Call 240-826-6177 for more information on the groups.

 Former patents, such as 48-year-old mother of two, Annie Foster Ahmed, expressed how participating in the support groups and hearing other people’s stories have helped.

-Foster Ahmed was taken by ambulance to Shady Grove Adventist Hospital last year after collapsing in her home.
+Foster Ahmed was taken by ambulance to Adventist HealthCare Shady Grove Medical Center last year after collapsing in her home.
 Physicians found that she had developed a large blood clot in her leg, which led to a massive PE.